carosio/isis/Doc/Building_on_Ubuntu.md

 ### Install Erlang 16b3
 	sudo apt-get install erlang erlang-base-hipe
-(Only Erlang Version 16b3 supported at this time, no version 17.
-Ubuntu 14.04 includes 16b3  at the time when this was written, so it should work as long as the package is not updated to version 17)

 ### Install required library for dns-sd (Hostinfo functionality)
 	sudo apt-get install libavahi-compat-libdnssd-dev